Data and statistics on osteoarthritis

 Osteoarthritis can affect any joint.
 The knee is the most common site in the body for osteoarthritis, followed by the hip.
 It's common to have it in more than joint.

-Figure 3 – The estimated number of people in the UK, aged 45 or over, who have sought treatment for osteoarthritis by joint site
+Figure 3 – The estimated number of people in England, aged 45 or over, who have sought treatment for osteoarthritis by joint site

 |Hand and wrist*